 Install WordPress on Synology NAS (part 1)

-This is part 1 in a series of 4 about hosting WordPress on Synology NAS.
-The four parts each cover a different area of this topic.
+This is part 1 of a four-part series about hosting WordPress on Synology NAS.
+The four parts each cover a different aspect of this topic.

 - Part 1 – introduction to WordPress on your NAS (this post)